Overview of Diabetes

 Type 2 diabetes risk increases with the rise in age.
 The disease is common after age 45.
 However, type 2 diabetes is increasing in children and adolescents these days.
 Type 1 diabetes can be commonly seen at the age of 30.

 Intake of harmful medicines or some hormonal diseases can also cause diabetes.
 Due to the release of insulin-resistant hormones or destruction of insulin-producing cells, the body loses the capability to fuel body cells.
 As mentioned, in cortisol (a stress hormone) produces in Cushing’s syndrome and production of insulin blocking hormones from the placenta during pregnancy.

 Diabetes may cause serious health issues and if not managed, it can severely damage body organs.

 - In diabetes, you will be prone to skin infection and sores.

-- Diabetic patients can be readily affected by cataracts, bad eyesight, glaucoma.
+- The diabetic patients can be readily affected to cataracts, bad eyesight, glaucoma.

 - Nerve damage is more common in diabetic patients, the condition called diabetic neuropathy

 - High blood pressure (hypertension) for diabetic patients increases the risk of eye problem, stroke and heart attack.
 Therefore, you should maintain the normal glucose level, cholesterol and blood pressure to prevent severe issues.

 - The life-threatening problem caused by diabetes is Diabetic Ketoacidosis.
 With the increase in fats breaks down, the liver starts to process ketones which lower the blood pH.